 1. The main milestones of the Group include the following:

-Conduct a scoping/needs assessment of road safety challenges posed by vehicle automation that an international legal instrument could adequately address and later to be used in an analysis of the 1949 and 1968 Conventions on Road Traffic.
+Conduct a scoping/needs assessment of road safety challenges posed by vehicle automation that an international legal instrument could adequately address and later to be used in an analysis of [needed complements to ] the 1949 and 1968 Conventions on Road Traffic.

 Envisaged deadline: May 2022.